 - A tomato galette is traditionally served with balsamic glaze.
 You can purchase pre-made from the store, or you can easily make your own while the galette is baking.
 I am not a huge lover of balsamic vinegar, but I do enjoy just a little glaze on this galette.

 - This tomato galette recipe lends itself well to personalization.
 Like more cheese or pesto?
 Pile it on!
 Don’t like pesto at all?
 Just leave it off.
-Have a favorite homemade pie crust recipe or an abundance of cherry tomatoes in your garden?
+Have a favorite homemade pie crust recipe or an abundance of cherry tomatoes or heirlooms in your garden?
 Swap it out!
-(If you leave off the pesto, put the basil leaves between the cheese and the tomatoes.)
+If you leave off the pesto, put the basil leaves between the cheese and the tomatoes.
+Another herb option is is fresh thyme leaves.

 - It’s fine to use the whole egg to brush the pastry.
 Using just the yolk of the egg results in a much browner crust than using the whole egg.

 - You can use shredded mozzarella if desired, however the fresh mozzarella will have a richer flavor.
 If you are going for convenience, the shredded mozzarella is fine.
-Goat or feta cheese can be substituted for the mozzarella.
+Goat cheese or feta cheese can be substituted for the mozzarella.
+The addition of parmesan cheese is also very good.

 - This tomato galette is best served fresh out of the oven.
 Any leftovers can be stored in an airtight container and kept in the refrigerator.